 Introduction to a personal computer and its basic peripherals, installation of Operating System, Software and the required device drivers.
 Students are suggested to perform similar tasks on the laptop scenario wherever possible.

 [3] PERIPHERALS

-Programming of Computer Ports & amp; Interfacing of Electronic Components, Cables and Connectors like RJ45, RS232 and CRO probe.
+Programming of Computer Ports & Difference Components, Cables and Connectors like RJ45, RS232 and CRO probe.

 [4] INTERNET